john-rhee/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+It is used to give user authentication like an identification.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Make it a private route using authentication and deny access if there is no token and session storage can also be used.

 - [ ] Describe how web servers work.

+Web serves are computers that store web data and host web apps so it can be used by users through internet.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post method for C "create", Get method for R "read", Put method for U "update" and Delete method for D "delete."

 ## Project Set Up